Home

 Palacio de Gobierno

-The building was completed in 1774 and is also well known as the place where Padre Miguel Hidalgo (1753-1811) abolished slavery in Mexico.
+The actual building was completed in 1774 and is also well known as the place where Padre Miguel Hidalgo (1753-1811) abolished slavery in Mexico.

 You probably won’t have problems finding the Government Palace.
 There are usually guards standing watch at the entrances.
 I have to admit that I was a little hesitant about trying to pass through.
 I thought they were screening visitors.